bsodmike/crustyengineer.com/content/_index.md

 +++
 title = "Michael de Silva"
-description = "TBD"
+description = "Remote contractor in Software Engineer, CI/CD Automation and Devops"
 +++

-My name is **Michael de Silva**, independent contractor and freelancer in software engineering and devops.
+My name is **Michael de Silva**, remote contractor and freelancer in software engineering and devops.